RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 - [ ] build a new KG2c on `buildkg2c.rtx.ai` from the branch (how-to is [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#build-kg2canonicalized))
   - [ ] before starting the build:
     - [ ] make sure there is enough disk space available on `arax-databases.rtx.ai` (need at least 100G, ideally >120G). delete old KG2 database directories as needed (warn the team on Slack in advance).

+  **NOTE:** For detailed deployment instructions, follow the instructions [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#building-kg2c)
+    - [ ] to do a standard build of a new synonimizer, run

+          cd RTX/code/kg2c/synonymizer_build
+          python build_synonymizer.py 2.X.Y v1.0 --downloadkg2pre --uploadartifacts

+      - [ ] After the build, run the Synonymizer pytest regression test suite:

+            pytest -vs test_synonymizer.py --synonymizername node_synonymizer_v1.0_KG2.X.Y.sqlite

-    - [ ] make sure to choose to build a new synonymizer in `kg2c_config.json`, as described in the how-to
+    - [ ]  to do a standard full build of a new KG2c, run

+          cd RTX/code/kg2c
+          python build_kg2c.py 2.X.Y v1.0 4.2.1 --uploadartifacts

+    **NOTE:** 4.2.1 is the Biolink version, please use the latest biolink version based on the KG2pre build's biolink version.
+Add a `--test` flag to the KG2c build execution to do a test build.

   - [ ] after the build is done, verify it looks ok:
     - [ ] `node_synonymizer.sqlite` should be around 8-15 GB
     - [ ] make sure `node_synonymizer.sqlite`'s last modified date is today (or whatever day the build was run)
     - [ ] make sure `kg2c_lite.json.gz`'s last modified date is today (or whatever day the build was run)
     - [ ] the entire build runtime (synonymizer + KG2c) shouldn't have been more than 24 hours
-    - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax-databases.rtx.ai` (`/home/rtxconfig/KG2.X.Y`)
+    - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax-databases.rtx.ai` (`/home/rtxconfig/KG2.X.Y`) if `--uploadartifacts` flag during the KG2c build.
+If not, manyally upload files using `scp`.
 - [ ] load the new KG2c into neo4j at http://kg2-X-Yc.rtx.ai:7474/browser/ (how to is [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#host-kg2canonicalized-in-neo4j))
   - [ ] verify the correct KG2 version was uploaded by running this query: `match (n {id:"RTX:KG2c"}) return n`
 - [ ] update `RTX/code/config_dbs.json` in the branch: